ErikBjare/KnowTree/README.md

 It is essentially a new type of generation [Learning Management System](https://en.wikipedia.org/wiki/Learning_management_system) which is a lot more personal and of personal value.

 Perhaps a better analogy would be a fancy digital [learning log](https://en.wikipedia.org/wiki/Learning_log) where everything you've learned it immortalized.
-This would be used for analysis of what you know (based on what you have learned), what you don't, how you could learn something (links to rated resources) and make a lesson plan to learn anything (by mapping out learing prerequisites).
+This would be used for analysis of what you know (based on what you have learned), what you don't, how you could learn something (links to rated resources) and make a lesson plan to learn anything (by mapping out learning prerequisites).
 It could also be used for simply keeping track of what you know and what you've learned, a good start.
 An activity graph would be a powerful tool to motivate the user.

 # Background